webxdc/webxdc-dev/README.md

 ```

 When you are developing your webxdc application, you may be using a development
-server like vite or webpack that support hot reloading.
+server like vite or webpack that supports hot reloading.
 You can also run
 `webxdc-dev` against such a server directly.
 For instance if you have your
 project under development running on `http://localhost:8000`, this is how you
 can run it: